 \subsection{VLN Baseline Agents}

 \paragraph{HAMT} We adopt the History-Aware Multimodal Transformer (HAMT)~\cite{chen2021history} agent.
-Like many recent methods, HAMT is a transformer-based agent pretrained on proxy tasks before finetuning on VLN.
-HAMT has three transformer-based encoders: an instruction encoder, a visual encoder for current observations, and a history encoder for previous state-action pairs.
-A final cross-modal transformer merges these to predict the next action.
-The history embedding at time step $t$ is represented in the format $\{ h_\texttt{CLS}, h_{1}, ..., h_{t-1} \}$, where $h_t$ is the representation of the state-action pair at step $t$ and $h_\texttt{CLS}$ is the representation of the $\texttt{CLS}$ token used to gather sequence-level information.
+Like many recent methods, HAMT is a transformer-based agent pretrained on proxy tasks and finetuned on VLN.
+HAMT has three transformer-based encoders: an instruction encoder, a visual encoder for the current observation, and a history encoder for previous state-action pairs.
+A cross-modal transformer fuses these to predict the next action.
+The history embedding at time step $t$ is represented as $\{ h_\texttt{CLS}, h_{1}, ..., h_{t-1} \}$, where $h_t$ is the features of the state-action pair at step $t$ and $h_\texttt{CLS}$ is the features of the $\texttt{CLS}$ token used to gather sequence-level information.

 \paragraph{\thamt} We enable tour-level reasoning by including state-action pairs from previous episodes in the history embedding.
 For episode $i$, we denote the total number of steps as $l_i$, including the oracle navigation after termination.
-We denote the state-action pair embedding at step $t$ for episode $i$ as $h^{i}_{t}$.
-At step $t$ in $i$, we set the history embedding as $\{ h_\texttt{PREV}, h^{1}_{1}, ..., h^{1}_{l_1}, ..., h^{i-1}_{1}, ..., h^{i-1}_{l_{i-1}}, h_\texttt{CLS}, h^{i}_{1}, ..., h^{i}_{t-1} \}$, where \texttt{PREV} is a learned token delineating episode boundaries.
+We denote the state-action embedding at step $t$ for episode $i$ as $h^{i}_{t}$.
+At step $t$ in $i$, we set the history embedding as $\{ h_\texttt{PREV}, h^{1}_{1}, ..., h^{1}_{l_1}, ..., h^{i-1}_{1}, ..., h^{i-1}_{l_{i-1}}, h_\texttt{CLS}, h^{i}_{1}, ..., h^{i}_{t-1} \}$, where \texttt{PREV} is a token delineating episode boundaries.
 We limit to the latest 50 steps.
 Unlike the original HAMT, we unfreeze the history encoder to learn this modified history encoding.
-We train via teacher-forcing, apply inflection weighting~\cite{wijmans2019emboied}, and update gradients per episode in a tour.
+We train via teacher-forcing with inflection weighting~\cite{wijmans2019emboied} and update gradients per episode in a tour.